 Unsurprisingly, the fact that love of boys could be expressed with an openness and frequency that was unthinkable in Christendom meant that men succumbed to the temptation to consummate it more often than is known to have been the case there.

-Pre-twentieth century Islamic attitudes to Greek love were much the same as those to fornication and on the whole resembled those of Christendom towards adultery rather than pederasty.
+Pre-twentieth century Islamic attitudes to Greek love were much the same as those to fornication or drinking wine and on the whole resembled those of Christendom towards adultery rather than pederasty.

 The Thousand Nights and One Night includes some colourful stories involving Greek love in mediaeval Islamic societies.